Potential Treatments For Ménière’s Disease

 Doctors may prescribe various forms of vertigo drugs.
 Options include:

-• Medications for motion sickness: These include meclizine (Antivert) and diazepam (Valium).
-They can help with the sense of spinning that induces vertigo and nausea, and vomiting.
+• Medications for motion sickness include meclizine (Antivert) and diazepam (Valium).
+They can help with the sense of spinning that induces vertigo nau, nausea, and vomiting.

 • Nausea Drugs: Prochlorperazine (Compazine) is an essential treatment for treating nausea during a vertigo episode.